 - Salt and freshly ground black pepper

-Bring a medium sized pot of water to a boil.
-Once boiling, pop in the green beans for about 3 minutes and then drain and toss in a bowl with 2 tsp olive oil.
+- Bring a medium sized pot of water to a boil.
+Once boiling, pop in the green beans for about 3 minutes and then drain and toss in a bowl with 2 teaspoon olive oil.
 Season with salt and pepper to taste

-Into the foil package lay a quarter of the green beans, top with the salmon and then 1tbsp of the salsa verde mixture - spread it over the whole piece of salmon.
-Toss the halved tomatoes in the remaining 1 tsp olive oil, and then pop 1/4 of the tomatoes on top of each salmon stack
+- Into the foil package lay a quarter of the green beans, top with the salmon and then 1tbsp of the salsa verde mixture - spread it over the whole piece of salmon.
+Toss the halved tomatoes in the remaining 1 teaspoon olive oil, and then pop ¼ of the tomatoes on top of each salmon stack

 There will be a lovely garlic oil mixture at the bottom of each package - this is delicious drizzled over some freshly cooked pasta which also pairs well with the salmon.